cisco/mindmeld/source/userguide/nlp.rst

 Save models for future use
 --------------------------

 Once you have trained an NLP pipeline and are satisfied with its accuracy, you can save it to disk using the :meth:`NaturalLanguageProcessor.dump` method.
-The :meth:`dump` method saves all the trained models to a cache folder within your Workbench project.
+The :meth:`dump` method saves all the trained models to a cache folder within your MindMeld project.

 .. code:: python